I LOVE the Spring forward time change.

 Wake at 8am

-Here's where you have to ask yourself: SLEEP IN......OR GO TO BED EARLY?
+Here's where you have to ask yourself before you learn how to shift a schedule: SLEEP IN......OR GO TO BED EARLY?
 (Buzzkill: You can't have both when you have kids.)

-But with the Spring Forward Daylight Savings time change, now you have the option to choose (Pop, Fizz, Clink and cheers all around!!).
+With the March Spring Forward Daylight Savings time change, now you have the option to choose (Pop, Fizz, Clink and cheers all around!!).

 If you chose Sleep In:

-You'll have to now stick to the "After" schedule religiously.
+You'll have to now stick to the "After" schedule religiously, offering nap one hour later than “normal” and bedtime one hour later than “normal”, which is technically the same time prior to the time change; no new schedule or shifting necessary.
 Need a new custom schedule to follow?
 Click here to snag yours.

 If you chose Go to Bed Early:

 You'll have to slowly work back to your "Current" or "Before" schedule by putting your child down for nap 30 minutes later, and down for bedtime 30 minutes later for at least 5-7 days.
-If you're using the "after" schedule to achieve this, then naptime would be 1:30pm, and 8:30pm bedtime.
+If you're using the "after" schedule to achieve this, then nap time would be 1:30pm, and 8:30pm bedtime.
 After a full week, move nap back to your "before time" and bedtime back to your "before bedtime" and your child should begin waking at the normal time again.
 Did that make sense?
-Email me if you need two examples and I'll take a look at your schedule for a custom approach.
+Email me with your child’s current schedule prior to Daylight Savings and I'll take a look at your schedule and give recommendations to achieve your “perfect” wakeup time and bedtime, and successfully shift your baby’s schedule after the March Daylight Savings.

 If you want to be proactive and start to work on your child's sleep schedule BEFORE Daylight Savings wreaks havoc on your life (GREAT solution if you have kids in school or have to drop them at daycare/sitter):

 Simple!
 Set your alarm for 30-60 minutes earlier than normal, and wake your kids up.
-Lots of activity and outdoor play, or mentally stimulating indoor play at a playgym or children's learning center.
+Lots of activity and outdoor play, or mentally stimulating indoor play at a play gym or children's learning center.
 Put your baby or toddler to down for naps 30-60 minutes earlier than normal for naps and bedtime.
-Voila, day of the time change, you can sit back and relax, because your children are already adjusted.
+Voila, day of the time change, you can sit back and relax, because your children’ schedules are already adjusted for Daylight Savings.

 Oh I forgot.
 Did I mention it's going to be sunny AF at 5am now also?

-If you want your child to sleep past 5am, you NEED a blackout shade.
+If you want your child to sleep past 5am, you NEED a blackout shade before March.
 Not just those fancy Pottery Barn blackout curtains, a blackout SHADE.
+To shift a schedule, the room needs to be DARK.
 The sun rises on East-facing windows, signally your child's internal clock that it's time to get up!
 Ain't nobody got time for waking up that early.
 Here is our favorite, fool-proof window cover that works better that tin foil, and comes on & off a whole heck of a lot easier, and customized to your window size even for under $50!
 Totally worth the extra zzz's if you ask me.
 Otherwise your day is about to start REALLLL early.
 Buy the shades.

 In the end, always be sure to use my “Sleep and the City” rules for successful sleep shaping:

-- The same sleeping environment is encouraged ( meaning one place over and over, or to start, at least one nap in the desired sleep place per day).
-We LOVE the Dock-a-Tot Grand for my toddlers to achieve this no matter where we are!
-USE CODE 10EXIT for $10 off now! ;)
+The same sleeping environment is encouraged ( meaning one place over and over, or to start, at least one nap in the desired sleep place per day).
+We LOVE the Dock-a-Tot for my toddlers to achieve this no matter where we are!
+USE CODE DOCKCANDY10 for $10 off now! ;)

-- Comfy outfits for nap time (who wants to sleep in tight pants or a dress?!)
-We love pajamas from Finn & Emma, which are 100% organic and wonderful for sensitive skin.
+Comfy outfits for nap time (who wants to sleep in tight pants or a dress?!)
+We love pajamas from Hanna Andersson, which are 100% organic and wonderful for sensitive skin.

-- Room is completely dark for naps & nighttime (nightlight over 2+ years ok)
+Room is completely dark for naps & nighttime (nightlight over 2+ years ok).
+Black Out Shades are highly, highly recommended prior to the change!

-- Feed upon WAKING from sleep, not before (bedtime is the exception) using the Eat, Play, Sleep approach
+Feed upon WAKING from sleep, not before (bedtime is the exception) using the Eat, Play, Sleep approach, found by age in our Sleep & Feeding Schedules Survival Guide for up to age 4!

 As always, contact me if you need any help and I'll be glad to take a look at your situation and recommend some great fixes that fit your lifestyle and child's temperament.
 Have a great day everyone!